 Ideal candidates for this program are students who learn better through experience than in a classroom setting.
 Students must be nominated by a teacher or other school administrator to receive an invitation to apply.

-Only five students per year from each of the three county high schools will be accepted into the program.
+Only a limited number of students per year from each of the three county high schools will be accepted into the program.

 The ASCENT program for high school students was launched in the fall of 2016 with 12 students from the three Montgomery County high schools.
 The goal of the program is to prepare students to be workforce-ready upon graduation through enhanced soft-skills training and a more thorough understanding of the career opportunities within the county.